ngx-ree/ControlPanelsScripts/README.md

-# KSP kOS Control Panels Scripts
+# kOS Control Panels Scripts

 Control Panels (CP) is a set of kOS scripts and libraries that provide a relatively easy way to assemble functional GUIs for controlling loop-based kOS scripts.
 The scripts use stacks, buttons, sliders, and other graphical elements, along with options to save and load PID parameters (or any other values) as named presets.
 I've been writing and using these scripts for several years, and since I recycle them quite often, I figured they could be useful for other kOS enthusiasts as well.